LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

          vfio_iommu_type1
          vfio_pci
          vfio_virqfd" | sudo tee -a /etc/modules
-         $ sudo update-initramfs -u
+         $ sudo update-initramfs -k all -u

    -  Fedora:

       .. code-block:: sh

-         $ echo 'add_drivers+="vfio vfio_iommu_type1 vfio_pci vfio_virqfd"' > /etc/dracut.conf.d/vfio.conf
+         $ echo 'add_drivers+="vfio vfio_iommu_type1 vfio_pci vfio_virqfd"' | sudo tee /etc/dracut.conf.d/vfio.conf
-         $ sudo dracut --force
+         $ sudo dracut --regenerate-all --force

 -  Reboot the hypervisor operating system.

-[34][35]
+[34][35][81]

+Is is also recommended to `hide virtualization <#hide-virtualization>`__ for better compatibility with graphics cards and video games.

 Hide Virtualization
 '''''''''''''''''''

-Nvidia cards initialized in the guest with a driver version >= 337.88 can detect if the operating system is being virtualized.
+NVIDIA graphics cards initialized in the guest with a driver version >= 337.88 can detect if the operating system is being virtualized.
 This can lead to a "Code: 43" error being returned by the driver and the graphics card not working.
-A work-a-round for this is to set a random "vendor\_id" to a alphanumeric 12 character value and forcing KVM's emulation to be hidden.
+A workaround for this is to set a random "vendor\_id" to a alphanumeric 12 character value and forcing KVM's emulation to be hidden.
 This does not affect ATI/AMD graphics cards.

 Libvirt [13]: